Kolten Wong Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to allow 88 home runs (one per game), the sixth-fewest in the league.

+- Winn (0-1) starts for the Giants, his second of the season.

-- In his most recent appearance on Wednesday against the Toronto Blue Jays, the righty tossed five innings, allowing five earned runs while surrendering eight hits.
+- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.